SleepPolar/SimpleConditionVerifier/README.md

 - The result is: false

 **Little explanation:**
 The parenthesis is of type "AND" and the first condition gives "true", then it continues with the next, the next condition is false, since there is a false condition, there is no need to check the following conditions, since in the parentheses of type "AND" all conditions must be true.
+The result will be false

 ### Third Complex Condition
 **analyzes = ((true || true) && false) && false)**